JuhiCode94/BAM/README.md

 - **Transactions:** Deposit, withdraw, transfer funds, and view transaction history.
 - **ATM Card Management:** Request a new ATM card, activate cards, change card limit, block/unblock cards, and view linked card details.

+## Setup

+    Install PostgreSQL:
+    Ensure that PostgreSQL 16.0 is installed on your system and the PostgreSQL server is running.
+You can download and install PostgreSQL from the official PostgreSQL website if you haven't done so already.

+**Create a virtual environment and activate it:**

+    ```
+    python -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    ```

+**Install the required packages:**

+    ```
+    pip install -r requirements.txt
+    ```

 ## Requirements
 - Python 3.x
 - PyQt6